Home Page Biography Doc's Guitar Awards Discography Videos Learning Doc's Styles Tablature Song Search Links About this site

 "Doc's impact as a soloist will surely be profoundly felt, for there is hardly an artist in folk and/or country music who combines musical integrity with such total mastery of technique on several instruments, and such warmth and honesty of presentation."

-Gallagher Guitars currently features both a Doc Watson Model and a Doc Watson Signature Model.
-Both are constructed of African Mahogany, with a Sitka Spruce top, scalloped bracing, ebony fingerboard and bridge and bone saddle.
-The signature model has some extra features, including maple binding and a fingerboard inlay of Doc's signature at the 12th fret.
+Gallagher Guitars currently offers a Doc Watson Model.
+It is built with African Mahogany, with a Sitka Spruce top, scalloped bracing, ebony fingerboard and bridge and bone saddle.